 A photograph of Sue Turner (left) and Ciaran Fox (right) on the swings at Margaret Mahy Playground.
 Turner is the All Right?
 Campaign Manager and Fox is the All Right?
 Mental Health Promoter.
 The photograph was taken to promote '#BrighterAutumn', a photo competition held by All Right? and the Christchurch Mail.

-A photograph of Sue Turner (left) and Ciaran Fox (right) inside a play structure at the Margaret Mahy Playground.
+A photograph of Sue Turner (left) and Ciaran Fox (right) at Margaret Mahy Playground.
 Turner is the All Right?
 Campaign Manager and Fox is the All Right?
 Mental Health Promoter.
 The photograph was taken to promote '#BrighterAutumn', a photo competition held by All Right? and the Christchurch Mail.